-Tubing is usually not the main reason to purchase a PWC.
+Tubing is not usually the main reason to purchase a PWC.
 However, jet skis are perfectly adept at pulling towable tubes.

 There are hundreds of different towable water tubes in every shape and size, but some are much better than others.
 Even the best inner tubes for jet skis have their flaws, so it’s good to know exactly what it is you’re buying beforehand.

 In this guide, we recommend the very best tubes to pull behind a jet ski.
 We also recommend the best jet skis for towing tubes.
 To make things easier, I’ve broken this guide down into categories based on seating capacity.

 Some of the links below are affiliate links, meaning, at no additional cost to you, we may make a commission if you click through and make a purchase.